 “Are you Tessa?” someone said from behind her.
 She nearly jumped out of her boots as she turned to the side and looked at the person speaking to her.
 He put his hands up quickly.
 “Sorry I didn’t mean to give you a fright, I’m here to pick you up.”
 He said politely.
 Tessa nodded and smiled before grabbing her suitcase off the belt.

 “Yes, I’m Tessa.”
 She said, holding out her hand to shake his, “But you already knew that.”
 He man smiled and shook her hand back.

 “I’m Jake.
 Dr. Roth sent me here to grab you so you wouldn’t have to wait for hours for the only taxi in existence in this place.”
 He chuckled.
 Tessa smiled, and Jake grabbed the bag gently from her hands.
 “Let me take that for you.”

 She obliged and the two of them began to walk towards the exit.
 Tessa began to pull her scarf from out of her backpack and wrapped it around herself before zipping up her jacket over top.
 “My truck is the red one way back there, ready for the cold?” he asked.
 Tessa smiled at him, amused at his very poor attempts at humour.
 They began to walk together through the heavy winds and blinding snowfall.
 Jake tossed her luggage into the back canopy and she hopped into the front seat, slamming the heavy door beside her.
 After Jake turned the truck on (and letting it warm up for a lengthy amount of time), they rumbled through the snowy tundra.

 There were unforeseeable stories of future events glistening in the reflection of the snowflakes.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jėssica R. SvelanderWrite a Review